motors

 Since changing this parameter seriously affects the motor position calculation, the function spec_par("modify_step_size", 1) must be entered first to enable step-size modifications using motor_par().

-For some motor controllers, the syntax for specifying positions requires natural units (as degrees or millimeters, for example).
+With some motor controllers, positions must be communicated using natural units (degrees or millimeters, for example).
 For these motor controllers the "step_size" parameter determines how spec rounds motor positions. spec stores motor positions as 64-bit integers for all motor controllers.
-For the majority of motor controllers that work with position registers, the internal position registers mirror the controller registers.
 For controllers that work in natural units, spec still stores positions as integers, but uses the "step_size" parameter to scale the positions read from and sent to the controller.
 Thus, the magnitude of the parameter determines the precision with which spec maintains the positions.
 The value should be set to correspond to the controller resolution.

 Configuration File Values